-Action Description Financial Allocation € (%) Indicator(s) Milestone (2019) Target (2023) 16.
-Providing seed funding and initial support to new community groups Support for Establishing User Groups and Community Fora through grant funding for initial setup, meeting and purpose consultations, and support in identifying related structures to support the aims of the community group. €13,924 (15%) # of community/ user groups established 2 5 17.
-Capacity Building in Fisheries & Aquaculture & Coastal Organisations Support for capacity building in local fisheries, aquaculture, community and tourism groups through training in relation to good governance and group management and training and support offered to local fisheries, aquaculture and coastal organisations; improve community understanding of industry standards, regulations, funding opportunities, procurement, rights and obligations; support for mentoring and support, and meeting facilitation.
-Training supported by the FLAG should complement / not duplicate training already provided by BIM or available through the Inshore Fisheries Scheme or the Regional / National Inshore Fisheries €41,773 (45%) # of community/ user groups with enhanced capacity 2 10 18.
-Developing the voice of fisheries, aquaculture and coastal communities Support to: improve the co- operation and networking, consultation and partnership between local actors and authorities and agencies. €37,131 (40%) # of community/ user groups with enhanced capacity/voice 2 9
+Action Description Financial Allocation € (%) Indicator(s) Milestone (2019) Target (2023) 13.
+Capacity Building in Fisheries and Aquaculture Organisations Support for capacity building in local fisheries through training in relation to good governance and group management and training and support offered to local fisheries organisations; improve community understanding of industry standards, regulations, funding opportunities, procurement, rights and obligations.
+Training supported by the FLAG should complement / not duplicate training already provided by BIM or available through the Inshore Fisheries Scheme or the Regional / National Inshore Fisheries Forums.
+Support for Establishing User Groups and Community Fora through grant funding for initial setup, meeting and purpose consultations, and support in identifying related structures to support the aims of the community group. €90,823 (80%) # of community/ user groups with enhanced capacity 8 20 14.
+Developing the voice of fisheries and aquaculture Support to: improve the co-operation and networking within local fisheries and improve the networking, consultation and partnership between local actors and authorities and agencies. €22,706 (20%) # of community/ user groups with enhanced voice 2 5